TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IPolicyRequest>: An instance of a policy template.
+BODY <IPolicyCreateRequest>: A request to create an instance of a policy template.
   - `Name <String>`: The description for this specific Policy.
+  - `TemplateId <String>`: ObjectId uniquely identifying a Policy instance.
   - `[Notes <String>]`: The notes for this specific Policy.
-  - `[TemplateId <String>]`: ObjectId uniquely identifying a Policy instance; only allowed on POST requests.
   - `[Values <IPolicyValue[]>]`:
     - `[ConfigFieldId <String>]`: The ObjectId of the corresponding Policy Template configuration field.
     - `[Sensitive <Boolean?>]`: Defines if the value is sensitive or not.